Skip to main content

 Larry Zolf

 I met Larry at the Old Pilot back in the '60s.
 We used to have a few drinks occasionally and had many late dinners at Kwong Chows.
+Larry was a political Guru.
+Larry was fearless.
+I had many friends at CBC.
+He lasted through every change at CBC.
+I think they were all afraid of him.
+He knew where the bodies were buried.
+I loved sitting in Kwang Chows listening to him until the early hours.
+A conversation with Larry was like a contemporary history lesson with all the juicy bits left in.
 The barbs were obligatory.
 You had to have thick skin to dine with Larry but what a treat.
 He knew politics inside and out and he had all the real stories.

-I last talked to him just after Peter Czowski died.
-I called to find out if knew anything about the funeral.
+I last talked to him just after Peter Gzowski died.
+I called to find out if he knew anything about the funeral.arranements

-"LeDrew where the fuck you been?
-"Czowski! whatta calling me for I never hung out with those guys."
+"LeDrew where the fuck have you been?
+"Gzowski! whatta calling me for I never hung out with those guys."

 Larry Zolf (July 19, 1934 – March 14, 2011)[1] was a Canadian journalist and commentator.